Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 --- question 13 fill here ---

+We ensured reproducibility and prevented information loss by using YAML configuration files and comprehensive experiment tracking.
+All parameters, such as data paths, model settings, and output directories, are centralized in the `config.yaml` file, ensuring consistency across runs.
+Then we use the yaml files in model and training dir to set parameters for the model and training.
+Additionally, Weights and Biases (WandB) is integrated to log all experiment metadata, including hyperparameters, training results, and other details, providing a complete record of each experiment.
+To reproduce an experiment, one simply needs to load the corresponding configuration file, install the dependencies specified in `requirements.txt`, and execute the experiment.
+The use of Hydra adds flexibility by allowing parameters to be dynamically overridden while ensuring traceability, making it easy to adjust settings without compromising reproducibility.
+This approach guarantees that all experiments are consistent, traceable, and repeatable.

 ### Question 14

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**